masaccio/pytest-maxcov/README.md

 # Overview

+**THIS PLUGIN IS IN DEVELOPMENT -- Expect bugs.
+Expect incomplete behaviour**

 `pytest-maxcov` is a [pytest](https://pypi.org/project/pytest/) plugin to compute the maximum coverage available through pytest with the minimum execution time cost.
 The plugin serves two main use cases:

 * to identify redundant unit tests which do not add additional coverage